7 Strong Value Stocks to Buy for 2020

 If all those things to materialize, then BAC stock will rally big from its currently dirt-cheap levels.
 To be sure, buying this stock at the current moment is risky, so I’d wait until more clarity emerges on the coronavirus front.
 But, once the data starts to turn a corner — and it should, soon, with social distancing measures now coming into effect — then I’d considering buying the dip here.

 Luke Lango is a Markets Analyst for InvestorPlace.
 He has been professionally analyzing stocks for several years, previously working at various hedge funds and currently running his own investment fund in San Diego.
 A Caltech graduate, Luke has consistently been rated one of the world’s top stock pickers by various other analysts and platforms, and has developed a reputation for leveraging his technology background to identify growth stocks that deliver outstanding returns.
 Luke is also the founder of Fantastic, a social discovery company backed by an LA-based internet venture firm.
-As of this writing, Luke Lango did not hold a position in any of the aforementioned securities.
+As of this writing, he was long AAL.

 The post 7 Strong Value Stocks to Buy for 2020 appeared first on InvestorPlace.